darktable-org/dtorg/content/about/faq.md

 ## Very Old Versions
+These questions are probably not affecting many people these days, but we kept them for historical reasons.

 ### <a name="faq-old-presets"></a>My auto-applied presets aren't enabled for pictures imported before upgrade to version 1.1 (or higher), what's happening?<a href="#faq-old-presets" class="anchor" title="Link to this FAQ entry">¶</a>
-*This question is probably not affecting many people these days, but we kept it for historical reasons.*

 This is intended.
 In the pre-1.1 era, modules that were enabled by default didn't get recorded in the history stack, which meant that changing these presets would retroactively change your pictures.
 It was decided that this is totally broken behaviour and since darktable version 1.1 auto-enabled modules for newly imported pictures are saved in history stack.
 However this change left all old photos without any user-defined auto-applied presets enabled.
 To fix this you will have to manually edit them.
 We suggest making a style out of preset, filtering photos to which it should apply using collect module, then selecting all in resulting collection and applying the style, repeat for every needed preset.

 ### <a name="faq-demosaic"></a>What happened to the demosaic module in darkroom?
 How can I select more demosaicing algorithms?<a href="#faq-demosaic" class="anchor" title="Link to this FAQ entry">¶</a>